tree-crasher

 JavaScript interpreters

-Obtain a collection of JavaScript files and put them in corpus/
+Obtain a collection of JavaScript files and put them in corpus/ (for example,

 using this script).
 Then here’s how to fuzz